Over the Rainbow

 "Over the Rainbow", also known as "Somewhere Over the Rainbow", is a ballad by Harold Arlen with lyrics by Yip Harburg.
 It was written for the 1939 film The Wizard of Oz, in which it was sung by actress Judy Garland in her starring role as Dorothy Gale.

 About five minutes into the film, Dorothy sings the song after failing to get Aunt Em, Uncle Henry, and the farmhands to listen to her story of an unpleasant incident involving her dog, Toto, and the town spinster, Miss Gulch (Margaret Hamilton).
 Aunt Em tells her to "find [her]self a place where [she] won't get into any trouble".
 This prompts her to walk off by herself, musing to Toto, "Someplace where there isn't any trouble.
 Do you suppose there is such a place, Toto?
 There must be.
 It's not a place you can get to by a boat, or a train.
 It's far, far away.
 Behind the moon, beyond the rain", at which point she begins singing.

 "Over the Rainbow" won the Academy Award for Best Original Song and became Garland's signature song.
 It has been included in several all-time lists, and has been covered by several artists in varying languages.
 In 2017, it was selected for induction into the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The song was almost cut from the film because the studio felt a slow ballad early on stalled the story; the film's producer and director, however, insisted it remain.